duneanalytics/spellbook/models/labels/readme.md

 This is just the starting list.
 If a label is created that clearly fits inside a new type, we will create a type for it.
 The idea is to try and keep types smaller in number and very clear so that it's easier for analysts to navigate, use, and contribute to.

-## Example Hierarchies:
+### Example Hierarchies:

-To make this clear, let’s do some examples.
+To make this clear, let’s do some examples (some of these don't exist yet in the repo).

 **Category: NFT**